educationfutures/publii-diaeresis-updater/README.md

 Similarly, replacing straight quotation marks with smart (curly) quotes enhances typographic quality and aligns your site with professional publishing standards.

-This script allows you to make these corrections **automatically and safely** across your Publii site.
+This script allows you to make these corrections **automatically** across your Publii site.

 ---